GetStream/stream-chat-java/README.md

 }
 ```

+> You can see an example project at [GetStream/stream-chat-groovy-example](https://github.com/GetStream/stream-chat-groovy-example).

 ### Installation for Scala

 **With Gradle**: Add the library as a dependency in your *module* level `build.gradle` file: